QR code scams now at epidemic level (guide)

-A QR code scam is a repurposed ‘Quick Response’ code that usually contains a website address (URL).
-But it can contain up to 4000 characters and can perform some operations on your smartphone.
+A QR code scam is a repurposed code usually containing a fake website address (URL) or using hidden text to perform some operations on your smartphone.

-For example, a malicious QR code could deep link you to a website with a .exe (Windows), Mach-O (macOS), or Android (APK or JAR) executable file to install malware or apps.
+For example, a malicious QR code could deep link you to a website with an executable file to install malware or apps.

 Rule #1 Only scan a QR code if you are 100% sure it is legitimate.